 Friedrich Engels

-Engels in 1879 Friedrich Engels ( ; ; 28 November 1820 – 5 August 1895) was a German philosopher, political theorist, historian, journalist, and revolutionary socialist.
-He was also a businessman and Karl Marx's lifelong friend and closest collaborator, serving as a leading authority on Marxism.
+Engels in 1879 Friedrich Engels ( ; ; 28 November 1820 – 5 August 1895) was a German philosopher, political theorist, journalist, and revolutionary socialist.
+He was also a businessman and Karl Marx's lifelong friend and closest collaborator, serving as the co-founder of Marxism.

-Engels, the son of a wealthy textile manufacturer, met Marx in 1844.
-They jointly authored works including ''The Holy Family'' (1844), ''The German Ideology'' (written 1846), and ''The Communist Manifesto'' (1848), and worked as political organisers and activists in the Communist League and First International.
-Engels also supported Marx financially for much of his life, enabling him to continue writing after he moved to London in 1849.
-After Marx's death in 1883, Engels edited from manuscript and completed Volumes II and III of his ''Das Kapital'' (1885 and 1894).
+Born in Barmen in the Kingdom of Prussia, Engels was the son of a wealthy textile manufacturer.
+Despite his bourgeois background, he became a staunch critic of capitalism, influenced by his observations of industrial working conditions in Manchester, England, as published in his early work ''The Condition of the Working Class in England'' (1845).
+He met Marx in 1844, after which they jointly authored works including ''The Holy Family'' (1844), ''The German Ideology'' (written 1846), and ''The Communist Manifesto'' (1848), and worked as political activists in the Communist League and First International.
+Engels also supported Marx financially for much of his life, enabling him to continue his writing in London.
+After Marx's death in 1883, Engels edited from his manuscripts to complete Volumes II and III of his work ''Das Kapital'' (1885 and 1894).

 Showing 1 - 20 results of 277 for search 'Engels , Friedrich', query time: 0.01s Refine Results